-The Healthy Dancer Canada BIPOC Emerging Artist Scholarship is an initiative created to support emerging BIPOC artists pursuing careers in dance.
-This scholarship aims to address existing barriers faced by BIPOC artists, and improve access to supports that will further racialized artists in their professional pursuits (e.g., education, cost of living, start-up capital, healthcare services, production costs, etc.).
-This opportunity is open to BIPOC artists ages 18 - 30 who self-identify as emerging/early-stage professional dance artists in any and all genres.
+The Healthy Dancer Canada BIPOC Emerging Dance Artist Scholarship is an initiative created to support emerging BIPOC artists engaged in professional dance careers.
+This scholarship aims to address existing barriers faced by BIPOC artists, and improve access to supports that will further racialized artists in their professional pursuits.
+This opportunity is open to BIPOC artists ages 18 - 30 who self-identify as emerging/early-stage professional dance performers and/or choreographers in any and all genres.

 The discrepancy between opportunities available for white versus BIPOC artists is not only evidenced in the lived experience of these artists, but one further evidenced by rigorous scholarly research.
 According to 2016 research by Data USA, approximately 79.5 percent of female-identifying ballet dancers are white, while only 6.72 percent are African American.
 Data USA also found that among post-secondary ballet students, white students earned 90.7% of Bachelor’s degrees and 75% of Master’s degrees awarded in this field in 2019.
 Another recent study by Hill Strategies on the Demographic Diversity of Artists in Canada in 2016 found that Indigenous artists make a median income of 68 cents for every $1 for non-Indigenous artists, while racialized artists make a median income of 72 cents for every $1 for non-racialized artists.
 These numbers not only clearly demonstrate the lack of diversity in the professional ballet world, but also exemplify concerning trends in the dance world at large (e.g., lack of funding and residencies given to BIPOC dancers, barriers to accessing higher education among marginalized groups, etc.) that are in urgent need of addressing.

-The HDC BIPOC Emerging Artist Scholarship is open to two types of applications:
+The HDC BIPOC Emerging Dance Artist Scholarship is open to two types of applications:

 Eligibility Requirements: